nghiant3223/handbook/dev/system_design/web_related_definition.md

 - To process a request, a Web server may respond with a static HTML page or image, send a redirect, or delegate the dynamic response generation to some other program such as CGI scripts, JSPs (JavaServer Pages), servlets, ASPs (Active Server Pages), server-side JavaScripts, or some other server-side technology.
 - Whatever their purpose, such server-side programs generate a response, most often in HTML, for viewing in a Web browser.
 - The Web server doesn't provide any functionality beyond simply providing an environment in which the server-side program can execute and pass back the generated responses.
+- Example: Apache Web Server, Nginx, Tomcat, ...
 ## Web Hosting
 - A company offering a web hosting service
 - They are primarily responsible for hosting the website on a server.
 - A web host can sell or rent the server machine and ensure that it runs smoothly and efficiently.
+- Example: Hostinger, GoDaddy, Bluehost, ...
 ## Web Host vs Web Server
 - A Web server is a computer that runs your website whereas Web hosts make those websites accessible to the user.
 - The web server provides the services to other devices on the internet.
 On the contrary, web hosts allow organizations and businesses to run their websites online.